sass/sass/README.md

 ### Source File

-A *source file* is an entity uniquely identified by a URI.
+A *source file* is an entity uniquely identified by a [canonical](#canonicalizing-uris) URI.
 It can be [executed](#executing-files) with a [configuration](#configuration) to produce a [module](#module).
 The names (and mixin and function signatures) of this module's members are static, and can be determined without executing the file.
 This means that all modules for a given source file have the same member names regardless of the configurations used for those modules.

 There are five types of source file: